baetheus/pick/README.md

 ## Design Ideas

-The core idea behind the go router is to build up composable tools from the following types:
+The core idea behind the pick router is to build up composable tools from the following types:

 ```ts